splcloud/documentation/content/en/docs/QuickstartSense/_index.md

 ![Measurement overview](https://docs.spl.swiss/docs/quickstartsense/MessungDetailsOhneDaten.png)
 2. **Activate measurement:** Activate the measurement using the button on the right side.
 Note that only one measurement can be active at a time.
 ![Activated measurement](https://docs.spl.swiss/docs/quickstartsense/MessungAktiviert.png)
 3. **Adjust basic settings:** Under «Edit measurement» on the right side, the basic settings of the measurement can be adjusted.
 In addition to the parameters already mentioned, offsets can be set here and a PIN for exiting the live screen can be entered.
-It is also possible to permanently delete the measurement along with all its data from the device.
+It is also possible to permanently delete the measurement along with all its data from the computer.
 ![Edit measurement](https://docs.spl.swiss/docs/quickstartsense/MessungBearbeiten.png)